AY2324S2-CS2103T-T17-4/tp/docs/UserGuide.md

 ## FAQ

+- **Q: What is Java 11?**
+    - A: Java 11 is a release of the [Java](https://en.wikipedia.org/wiki/Java_(programming_language)) programming language and runtime environment.
+In the context of FnBuddy, Java 11 is required to be able to run the fnbuddy.jar program that launches the application.
+For installation instructions, refer to this [guide](https://docs.oracle.com/en/java/javase/11/install/installation-jdk-microsoft-windows-platforms.html#GUID-A7E27B90-A28D-4237-9383-A58B416071CA) to install the Java Development Kit (JDK) for Java 11.

-- **Q: How is the FnBuddy’s data stored?**
+- **Q: How is FnBuddy’s data stored?**
-    - A: FnBuddy stores its data in a local file on your computer.
+    - A: FnBuddy stores its data in local files on your computer (JSON format).

 - **Q: I prefer clicking buttons to navigate applications.
 Will FnBuddy be upgrading its GUI to be friendlier to such users?**
     - A: As FnBuddy is purposefully targeted towards users who prefer typing, there are currently no plans to add features that support GUI interactions to replace the command-line style of the app.